hinzehaley/WillowTreeChallenge/README.md

 # Design

-In this code, I decided not to use fragments because they would have added more complexity that wasn't necessary to improve the performance or architecture of this application.
+In this code, I decided not to use fragments because they would have added more complexity that wasn't necessary to improve the performance or architecture of this application for this particular design.

 The mode is indicated using an enumerator.
 When functions should behave differently depending on the mode, they use this enumerator to determine the mode and act appropriately.